leanlibutti/Tensorflow-Container-Scheduler/README.md

 3- Run docker exec -it container_id bash.

+## Run Tensorflow Examples

+To run a tensorflow example, two environment variables must be exported:

+- export MIN_ENV_THREADS: defines the minimum number of threads used for execution.
+- export MAX_ENV_THREADS: defines the maximum number of threads used for execution.

+Then run the example keras_example_tf2.py located in the / tensorflow_src / tensorflow_examples folder:

+- cd tensorflow_src/tensorflow_examples
+- python keras_examples_tf2.py

 ## Save changes in Docker Container

 "docker commit" allows you to save a snapshot of your container as a docker image so you can return to it later.
 Like any docker image, these can be moved around to a different machines.
 Docker's git-like features really shine here -- you can roll back to previous commits, and pushing images with docker push is really fast since it pushes only differences.